ELAHERE 5 mg/mL concentrate for solution for infusion

 Your doctor will give you the following medicines about 30 minutes before each infusion:

-You may also be given corticosteroids the day before your infusion if you have previously suffered from infusion-related reactions.
+You doctor may also give you corticosteroids the day before your infusion if you have previously had infusion-related reactions.

 Your doctor will also give you a medicine to reduce nausea and vomiting before each dose and thereafter as needed.

-An eye care specialist will examine your eyes prior to starting treatment with ELAHERE.
+An eye specialist will examine your eyes before you start treatment with ELAHERE.

-• Your doctor may adjust, withdraw or permanently stop ELAHERE treatment if signs and symptoms reveal any worsening problems in your eyes.
+- Your doctor may adjust, withhold or permanently stop ELAHERE treatment if your eye problems get worse.

 Contact lenses

-• Do not wear contact lenses during treatment with ELAHERE, unless you are told to do so by your doctor or eye care specialist.
+- Do not wear contact lenses during treatment with ELAHERE, unless your doctor or eye specialist tells you to.

 Eye drops

-• It is important to follow your doctor’s instruction for when to take steroid eye drops, and to wait at least 15 minutes after using the topical steroid eye drops before using the lubricating eye drops.
+- Wait at least 15 minutes after using the steroid eye drops before using the lubricating eye drops.

 Your doctor will adjust your dose of ELAHERE if you suffer from any side effects (see section 4, Possible side effects).

 Since the infusion is given to you by your doctor or specialist nurse, an overdose is unlikely.
-If you inadvertently receive too much medicine, your doctor will take appropriate measures to monitor and support you.
+If you do receive too much medicine, your doctor will monitor you closely.

 You should not stop treatment without talking with your doctor first.